wolf3213/Projekt-Astrolensing/README.md

 Main-obivous one<br/>
 Curve-Storing Data & Discarding Errors & Plotting<br/>
 Parser-Reading from file<br/>
-Predictor- ?? not sure & mean for the discraded one<br/>
+Predictor- Alg for saying if there was lens & mean for the discraded one<br/>

 TO DO LIST:<br/>
 Improve Algortytm (Rafał has us explain this alg)<br/>